 All trains will be running in conjunction with our fleet of Heritage buses, which will be operating between Ongar, North Weald, Epping Underground and Shenfield National Rail stations.

-Our on train bars will be also be open, serving a selection of draught beers, as well as a range of wines, lagers and soft drinks, and, on the Saturday evening, we will be running our Real Ale Train.
+Our on train bars will be also be open, serving a selection of draught beers, as well as a range of wines, lagers and soft drinks.

 We encourage you to use your camera and video for personal use on our station platforms and designated foot crossings.
 For your own and our staff's safety, please do not leave the public areas or trespass on the lineside areas.